Kfoster14/Adventure_Travel_Terminal_App/README.md

     3. Viewing a list of activities available in the cities Brisbane and Sydney.
     4. Selecting a city and an adventure activity followed by the message prompt "Do you want to book this adventure?"
     5. Selecting from the options "Yes, I want to book this adventure" or "No, take me back to the list of activities".
-        - If the selected option is "Yes", they will be prompted by the message "When do you want to travel?"
+        - If the selected option is "Yes", they will be prompted by the message Registering with the adventure travel company by entering their contact details: first name, last name, home address and email address (input).
+        - The app will check that all user details have been entered.
+        - If any of the fields are missing, the user is prompted to "try again".
+        "When do you want to travel?"The successful entry of a user's details will prompt the message
         - If the selected option is "No", they will be taken back to step 4 (Selecting a city and an adventure activity).
     6. Selecting from a list of available dates for the activity and city followed by the message "You are booked for x activity in x city on the x date.
 Your booking ID is x".
     7. Selecting the option "cancel your booking" prompts the message "Are you sure that you want to cancel this activity?"